PacktPublishing/Mastering-OpenCV-4-with-Python/README.md

 ```
 pip install matplotlib==3.0.2
 ```
-* It should be noted that matplotlib requires: kiwisolver, pyparsing, six, cycler, python-dateutil
+It should be noted that matplotlib requires: ``kiwisolver pyparsing six cycler python-dateutil``

-* cycler-0.10.0 kiwisolver-1.0.1  pyparsing-2.3.1 python-dateutil-2.8.0 six-1.12.0 have been installed when installing matplotlib==3.0.2
+``cycler-0.10.0 kiwisolver-1.0.1  pyparsing-2.3.1 python-dateutil-2.8.0 six-1.12.0`` have been installed when installing matplotlib==3.0.2

  * Install scikit-image:
 ```